Bullying Prevention and Help

 - Identifying an adult that your child trusts who agrees to check-in with your child every day.

-- Increasing training for all adults on how to identify and more effectively every time they see harmful behaviors.
+- Increased training for adults on how to identify harmful behaviors.

 - Making adjustments in school to ensure safety.
 The student who has been a target of bullying should not have to re-arrange their routine in school for safety, i.e., move desks, change lockers, go to the bathroom at off times, eat alone or with a teacher, leave a class early or come late to avoid harm.
 Adjustments for safety should be arranged with the student who has done the bullying.

 - Offering the choice of participating in a restorative process.
 If there are staff at the school or in the community who have been trained and have experience in facilitating a face-to-face meeting between the person who did the harm and the person harmed and other supporters and people affected by the harm.
-A trained Restorative Practices facilitator has attended at least one, three-to-four training and knows how to conduct pre-meetings, the conference or circle and the follow-up circle.
+Make sure the school uses a trained Restorative Practices facilitator who has attended at least one, three-to-four training and knows how to conduct pre-meetings, the conference or circle and the follow-up circle.

-If you have concerns about safety on the school bus, the Creating a Safe and Respectful Environment on Our Nation's School Buses resource includes recommendations. (https://safesupportivelearning.ed.gov/resources/creating-safe-and-respectful-environment-our-nations-school-buses)
+If you have concerns about safety on the school bus, review the Creating a Safe and Respectful Environment on Our Nation's School Buses recommendations. (https://safesupportivelearning.ed.gov/resources/creating-safe-and-respectful-environment-our-nations-school-buses)

 If your child has a 504 plan or an individualized education program (IEP) contact MDE’s Compliance and Assistance division for more suggestions at (651) 582-8689.